Jermaine Jackson: Personal life

-Jackson has been married and divorced three times, and has seven children.
+Jackson has been married and divorced three times, and has eight children.
 His first marriage was to Hazel Gordy, the daughter of Motown founder Berry Gordy.
-The couple were married from 1973 to 1988.
-They had three children; Jermaine La Jaune "Jay" Jackson Jr. (born 1977), Autumn Joi Jackson (born 1978) and Jaimy Jermaine Jackson (born 1987).
+They were married from 1973 to 1988.
+They had three children; Jermaine La Jaune "Jay" Jackson Jr. (born 1977), Autumn Joi Jackson (born 1978), and Jaimy Jermaine Jackson (born 1987).
 Jackson was in a relationship with Margaret Maldonado from 1986 until 1993.
 They had two sons, Jeremy Maldonado Jackson (born 1986) and Jourdynn Michael Jackson (born 1989).
-From 1995 to 2004 he was married to Alejandra Genevieve Oaziaza, former girlfriend of his brother, Randy.
+From 1995 to 2004, he was married to Alejandra Genevieve Oaziaza, former girlfriend of his brother Randy.
 They had two sons, Jaafar Jeremiah Jackson (born 1996) and Jermajesty Jermaine Jackson (born 2000).
+Jaafar later portrayed his uncle Michael in the 2026 film Michael.
 In 2004, Jackson married Halima Rashid in a mosque in Los Angeles.
 Rashid was arrested in 2015 in Los Angeles for alleged domestic violence.
 She filed a petition for divorce in 2016, citing irreconcilable differences.
+Jackson began a relationship with Maday Velazquez in 2016 and became engaged in 2018.
+They have a son named Abu Bakr Khalifa.

-Jermaine supported his brother, Michael, during his 2005 trial.
-He came to Michael's defense on CNN's Larry King Live and appeared with him in court on many occasions.
-Jermaine announced his brother's death on June 25, 2009, at a press conference at Ronald Reagan UCLA Medical Center.
-Jermaine thanked the people that attended Michael Jackson's memorial at the Staples Center, on July 7, 2009.
-Jermaine and his brothers, Tito, Jackie, Marlon and Randy Jackson served as pallbearers wearing a gold necktie, a single white glove and sunglasses.
+Jackson supported his brother Michael during his 2005 trial.
+He defended him on CNN's Larry King Live and appeared with him in court on multiple occasions.
+Jackson announced his brother's death on June 25, 2009, at a press conference at Ronald Reagan UCLA Medical Center.
+He thanked those who attended Michael's memorial at the Staples Center, on July 7, 2009.
+Jackson and his brothers, Tito, Jackie, Marlon, and Randy served as pallbearers, wearing gold neckties, a single white glove, and sunglasses.

 Jackson, like the rest of his family, was raised as a Jehovah's Witness.
-In 1989, he converted to Islam after a trip to Bahrain, in which he was impressed by the local children's devotion to their religion.
+In 1989, he converted to Islam after a trip to Bahrain, where he was struck by the devotion of local children to their religion.
+Upon converting, he took the name Muhammad Abdul‑Aziz Sharif but continued to use his birth name.
+In 2013, he changed his first name back to Jermaine and modified his surname to Jacksun.

 On December 27, 2023, a lawsuit was filed in Los Angeles Superior Court by a woman who alleged Jackson sexually assaulted her after forcing himself into her home in 1988.
-The woman, identified as Rita Barrett, also alleged Motown Records owner Berry Gordy assisted in covering up the abuse.
+The woman, identified as Rita Barrett, also alleged that the Motown Records owner, Berry Gordy, helped conceal the abuse.
+Court records cited by TMZ show that a default judgment was entered requiring Jackson to pay Barrett more than $6.5 million in damages and costs.
+On June 30, Jackson's request to have the judgment thrown out was granted.